5 Reasons Grandparents Can File for Custody of Grandchild

 Can grandparents get custody over father?

-Typically no, custody will almost always be given to the biological parent(s).
-Grandparents may only be granted custody under particular circumstances.
+Normally no, custody will almost always be given to the biological parent(s).
+Grandparents may only be granted custody under very specific circumstances.

 Additionally, if the father has been absent from the child’s life, the grandparents may be able to demonstrate that they have provided a more stable and consistent parenting presence.